 Troublesome Topic: DISINHERITED NATIONS

-If he is giving a veiled reference to the spirits of the Nephilim, which it appears that he is, that is a problem because they had already shown themselves to be rebellious against God before they became disembodied spirits.
-If he did not have the spirits of the Nephilim in mind, then why does he bring them into the conversation and make such a big deal about them?
-He calls Genesis 6:1-4 one of two passages “that fundamentally frame the history of Israel” (pg 109).
+If he was giving a veiled reference to the spirits of the Nephilim, which it appears that he was, that is a problem because they had already shown themselves to be rebellious against God before they became disembodied spirits.
+If he did not have the spirits of the Nephilim in mind, then why did he bring them into the conversation and make such a big deal about them?
+He called Genesis 6:1-4 one of two passages “that fundamentally frame the history of Israel” (pg 109).

-p.
-169 Heiser writes “the Most High God had chosen covenant relationship with Israel to the detriment of the other nations.”
+On page 169 Heiser wrote“the Most High God had chosen covenant relationship with Israel to the detriment of the other nations.”

 REBUTTAL